buserror/libmui/README.md

 It's a simple Makefile, so you just need to do a 'make' in the root directory.
 It will build the library, and the tests/demos/samples.
 To build the tests/demos/samples, you'll need:
 * xcb xcb-shm xcb-randr xkbcommon-x11 -- this is just to run the 'mui_shell' demo, which is a simple window with a few buttons and stuff.
-## Nvidia Driver gotcha
+## Nvidia driver gotcha
 * *Note* that if you use the Nvidia binary driver (I do), you will need to add a flag to your config, otherwise the mui_shell won't work.
-   - Add: 'Option \"AllowSHMPixmaps\" \"1\"' to the "Device"  In your /etc/X11/xorg.conf file.
+   - Add: `Option "AllowSHMPixmaps" "1"` to the "Device" in your `/etc/X11/xorg.conf` file.

 # How do I use it?
 Well the best way is to hack around *mui_shell.c* and *mui_widgets_demo.c*.
 It's a simple window with a few buttons and stuff, and it's a good place to start.